Nihim/vagrant-kubernetes-cluster/README.md

 - Vagrant (This project is tested on Vagrant 2.2.7)
 - Virtualbox (This project is tested on Virtualbox 6.1.28)

-# Usage
+# loke modifications

+## user ssh authentication
-You need to add your public ssh key in add-user-pub-key.sh:
+You can add your public ssh key in all the VMs by creating a file named `add-user-pub-key.sh` with the following contents:
 ```
 #! /bin/sh
 echo '<your pub key here>' >> /home/vagrant/.ssh/authorized_keys
 ```
+## K8s bootstrap

+If you prefer to configure kubernetes yourself, you can set `K8_BOOTSTRAP = false` in the Vagrantfile, that way only the dependencies will be installed

+## notes
+In case vagrant ssh \<machine\> gives you trouble concerning key permissions and you can't modify them in windows set `config.ssh.insert_key = false`

+# Usage

 To create VMs and bootstrap your kubernetes cluster